 A. Stand arm's length from the wall.
-Place your hands flat against the wall at chest level, with your fingers pointing upwards.
+Place your hands flat against your arms, keeping the wall at chest level, with your fingers pointing upwards.

-B. With your back straight, slowly bend your arms, keeping your elbows by your side.
-Aim to close the gap between you and the wall as much as you can.
+B. With your back straight, slowly bend your elbows by your side.
+Aim to close the gap between you and the wall as much as vou can.

 C. Slowly return to the start.